Savile Clarke Alice Productions

 3: 1886, Second Revised Version

-A PDF version, scanned from a copy in the Richards Collection is available on this website: Click Here
+A PDF file, scanned from a copy in the Richards Collection is available on this website: Click Here

 Known variant print numbers are 5-24-1-87, 6, 7, 8, 9, 10 and un-numbered.